-(viii) Expenses
+(vii) Expenses

-a) All reasonable expenses, including out-of-pocket, accommodation and travelling expenses, incurred in connection with the employee's duties shall be paid by the employer and, where practicable shall be included in the next pay period.
-The method and mode of travelling or the vehicle to be supplied or to be used shall be arranged mutually between the employer and the employee.
-Travelling arrangements shall be agreed between the employer and the employee.
+(a) All reasonable expenses, including out-of-pocket, accommodation, travelling and communication expenses, incurred in connection with the employee's duties shall be paid by the Employer and, where practicable shall be included in the next pay period.
+The method and mode of travelling or the vehicle to be supplied or to be used shall be arranged mutually between the Employer and the employee.
+Travelling and communication arrangements shall be agreed between the Employer and the employee.

-(ix) Certificates, licences and other approvals
+(viii) Certificates, Lcences and other Approvals

-- a) Where an employee in Operational Band 1 or Administrative/Technical Trades Band 2 of the Agreement is required by the employer to hold a WorkCover NSW approved certificate or licence the employer shall reimburse the employee for the cost of such certificate or licence. - b) Where an employee in Operational Band 1 or Administrative/Technical Trades Band 2 of the Agreement is required by the employer to hold a driver's licence other than a Class C (car) or Class R (rider) licence, the employer shall reimburse the employee the difference between the cost of the licence and the cost of a Class C (car) drivers licence. - c) Where an employee engaged in child-related work is required by the employer to undertake a Working with Children Check as provided by the Child Protection (Working with Children) Act 2012 (NSW), the employer shall reimburse the employee for the cost of such Working With Children Check.
+- (a) Where an employee in Operational Band 1 or Administrative/Technical Trades Band 2 of the Agreement is required by the Employer to hold a SafeWork NSW approved certificate or licence the Employer shall reimburse the employee for the cost of such certificate or licence. - (b) Where an employee in Operational Band 1 or Administrative/Technical Trades Band 2 of the Agreement is required by the Employer to hold a driver's licence other than a Class C (car) or Class R (rider) licence, the Employer shall reimburse the employee the difference between the cost of the licence and the cost of a Class C (car) drivers licence. - (c) Where an employee engaged in child-related work is required by the Employer to undertake a Working with Children Check as provided by the Child Protection (Working with Children) Act 2012 (NSW), the Employer shall reimburse the employee for the cost of such Working With Children Check.

-(x) Travelling allowance
+(ix) Travelling Allowance